Chang sees better days ahead, as gunmen kill two in Granville

 He said he lifted up the child and ran outside through the door which was blanketed in smoke and escaped.
 “But she heavy and mi lift her up and run through the smoke and reach at the doorway me see the next house under fire and my house under fire.
 The smoke a kill me... me couldn't go back inside so me tear down the fence and escape through and come up a the next yard here so.”

-He bemoaned that none of their belongings was saves as the six-apartment house was completely razed by the fire.
+He bemoaned that none of their belongings was saved as the six-apartment house was completely razed by the fire.

 “Couldn't save anything... six-apartmemt house burn down flat, flat.
 Mi daughter don't save anything, no school book, nothing, birth certificate gone.
 Nothing mi don't get to save,” he lamented, his voice cracking up.